 Your card issuer waived fees that you previously paid

 Credit cards may come with fees, from late payment penalties to charges for specific transaction types.
-Your credit card issuer may sometimes waive fees, like penalties for first-time offenses.
+Your credit card company may sometimes waive fees, like penalties for first-time offenses.
 If they decide to waive a fee you’ve already paid, they typically issue a statement credit to your account.
 If your balance is smaller than the refund, you may end up with a negative account balance.

 What can you do about a negative balance?